bcgov/rems/README.md

 #> #   METHOD_DETECTION_LIMIT <dbl>
 ```

-Get historic data, but constrain how much to import as the full record is over 10 million rows
+Get historic data, but constrain how much to import as the full record is over 10 million rows.

 ``` r
 historic <- get_ems_data("historic", n = 1e6)